zhiyuanc1718/github-tutorial/README.md

 ---
 ## Removing repository on Github/Local
-If you somehow what to delete your Github remote... then Follow these Instructions :
+If you somehow want to delete your Github remote... then Follow these Instructions :

 1. Open up your repository on Github
 2. Go to the settings of the repository